-This work has been identified as a growth project to be funded through agreements with developers.
+\\ This work has been identified as a growth project to be funded through agreements with developers.
 This will not impact on rates or the development contributions otherwise payable for development in Morrinsville.

-PROJECTS WHAT IS THIS PROJECT ABOUT?
-HAT DRIV PROJECT ET (\$000))) PROJECTS increased Level of Service Renewal 2018/19 2019/20 2020/21 2021-28 Lengthen the current pipe along Ritchie Street to Stanley Avenue and divert the Aroha View Avenue rising main directly into new Ritchie Street line in Te Aroha Reduce double pumping from Aroha View pump station into Mount Ave pump station by diverting some of the sewage flow (that would otherwise be pumped twice) through the extended gravity pipe.
+HAT DRIV BUDG ET (\$000) ) PROJECTS WHAT IS THIS PROJECT ABOUT?
+Growth increased Level of Service Renewal 2018/19 2019/20 2020/21 2021-28 Lengthen the current pipe along Ritchie Street to Stanley Avenue and divert the Aroha View Avenue rising main directly into new Ritchie Street line in Te Aroha Reduce double pumping from Aroha View pump station into Mount Ave pump station by diverting some of the sewage flow (that would otherwise be pumped twice) through the extended gravity pipe.
 This will allow for additional capacity in the network and reduce overflows.
 100 300 Upgrades associated with subdivisions Allow for the upgrading (to current standards) of short sections of pipe connecting new subdivisions into the existing Council reticulation.
 This also allows increased capacity for future growth.
 100 50 50 50 350 Upgrades associated with renewals Allow for the upgrading (to current standards) of short sections of pipe connecting renewed sections of pipe into the existing Council reticulation.
 100 50 50 50 350 The equipment for chemical dosing at Te Aroha plant This is a condition of consent and is required to meet the compliance standards.
 100 100 Telemetry System Upgrade Upgrade system as per telemetry system assessment report recommendations.
-100 100 Total key capital projec 1,260 4,770 4,600 23,000 Total key capital projec cts (including inflation) 1,260 4,871 4,799 27,043
+100 100 Main sewer from west side of Te Aroha Remove pipe bridge across Waihou River below Shakespeare Street and replace with pipe under river.
+100 150 Total key capital projec Total key capital projects 1,260 4,770 4,600 23,000 Total key capital proje 1,260 4,871 4,799 27,043

-DID YOU KNOW?
-THAT THERE ARE A TOTAL OF 5 WASTEWATER TREATMENT PLANTS IN THE DISTRICT?
+THAT THERE ARE A TOTAL OF 5

+WASTEWATER TREATMENT PLANTS IN THE DISTRICT?